andre-pedro/portfolio/README.md

 # Portfolio Projects
 In this section, I showcase several real and simulated projects that demonstrate my skills as a Data Analyst.
 These projects utilize SQL, Power BI, and Python to solve complex data problems, providing actionable insights through data exploration, manipulation, and visualization.
+Explore each project to see how I apply advanced data analysis techniques to extract value from data in different scenarios.

 The projects include: